indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

 * :py:meth:`starlark_tugger.PythonWheelBuilder.write_to_directory` now interprets
   relative paths as relative to the currently configured build path, not relative to the process's current working directory.
+* Various Starlark types now ensure that they cannot get out of sync when cloned.
+Previously, various Starlark types would clone their underlying Rust struct when the Starlark value was cloned.
+This could cause Starlark value instances to become out of sync with each other if one value was mutated.
+Now, all mutable Starlark types should hold a reference to a shared resource, ensuring that cloned Starlark values all refer to the same instance.
+This change could result in Starlark configuration files behaving differently.
+For example, before you could mutate a value in a function call and that mutation wouldn't be reflected in the caller's Starlark value.
+Now, it would be.

 Bug Fixes
 ^^^^^^^^^